Home » Blog » Geotextile Fabric: Key to Preventing Soil Erosion in Retaining Walls

 Geotextile fabric is an essential material in modern construction, particularly when it comes to building and maintaining retaining walls.
 This fabric, often referred to as “fabric on the wall,” provides crucial support and protection, ensuring the longevity and stability of retaining structures.
 In this article, we’ll explore the types of fabrics used behind retaining walls, their applications, and the benefits they offer.

-What type of fabric do you put behind a retaining wall?
+Installation of non-woven geotextile fabric behind a retaining wall

 How do you use geotextile fabric in a retaining wall?